 Aside from childcare, the mom gig often calls for a lot of cleaning.
 Time to delegate out some of those responsibilities!

-Since sweeping, wiping counters and even folding laundry will take an extra physical toll on your body, consider having a friend stay with you or hiring someone to help with house work for the first few weeks after plastic surgery.
+Since sweeping, wiping counters and even folding laundry will take an extra physical toll on your body, consider having a friend stay with you or hiring someone to help with house work for the first few weeks after your breast augmentation.
 Add that expense to the budget for your procedure ahead of time.

 #2: Freezer Meals For The Win

-If cooking meals is a normal part of your day, do some heavy food prep before your plastic surgery.
+If cooking meals is a normal part of your day, do some heavy food prep before your breast augmentation.
 Making soups or casseroles and putting them in the freezer is a task you will not regret!

 I plan to buy some easier snacks and breakfast foods for that first week so I can simply point my family in the right direction to appease their appetite.